 Hermo is a Buff Orpington hen who came with a flock of 6 hens in July 2023.
 They were left on a property and the new owners rehomed them to us.
 Hermo is the friendliest of the six, and constantly follows people around.
 Whenever someone goes into the coop she runs forward and investigates to find the treats.
 Due to the amount of treats she inhales, Hermo has become overweight and has been put on a diet.
 Hermo's food is measured out every morning and she is weighed every week.
 So far, she has lost about 300 grams and we are striving to make sure she is healthy and the proper weight.

 Julianna is a Buff Orpington hen who came with a flock of 6 hens in July 2023.
 They were left on a property and the new owners rehomed them to us.
-Julianna is an escape artist and whenever their is a chance she runs out the door.
-She, Hermo, and Bubble all like to wander into the wrong places during free-range time.
+Julianna is an escape artist and whenever there is a chance she runs out the door.
+She, Hermo, and Big Red all like to wander into the wrong places during free-range time.
 These daring chickens like to wander across the driveway, visit Rambo the tortoise, and get all the treats they can get!
 Even when it rains, Julianna still loves to head outside and brave the weather with OJ.

 Lily is a Barred Rock hen who came to us in May 2023 with Chochis.
 She was purchased from a local feed store around Easter, and the owners hand-raised her till they needed to prepare for a move.
 They specifically wanted their chicks to live on a farm where they could be with other chickens, so they found the right place.
 She tries to leap into our arms when we carry treats, and follows us around.
 She loves to keep an eye on her surroundings and makes sure that Mo knows who's in charge!
 Whenever Mo gets too close or tries to flirt with her, Lily immediately gives him a sharp peck.